Electrical Protective Equipment

 Personal Protective Equipment refers to items typically worn by a worker to provide protection from recognized hazards.
 PPE for the electric power industry generally includes:

-• insulating (rubber) gloves with leather protectors in combination,
+- Insulating (rubber) gloves with leather protectors

 To prevent injury from exposure to electrical conductors, it's important that all electrical protective equipment be maintained in a safe and reliable condition.
-All electrical protective equipment made of rubber should meet the established safety standards and specifications discussed in the next few sections.
+All electrical protective equipment made of rubber must meet the established safety standards and specifications discussed in the next few sections.

 Knowledge Check Choose the best answer for the question.